Createdd/Writing/articles/AWSIntro.md

 During my web development learning experience I came stumbled very often over Amazon Web Services but never really understood what it's capabilities are.
 The following article contains the things I have learned from my research.

+If you want to start learning more about AWS check out my provided links at the end.
+Unfortunately there is a lot of outdated or simple badly explained content on the web.
+Be sure to consolidate a good resource.

 ## 📄 Table of contents